All Episodes

 And what we're saying here is we need more of a free market, an opportunity society, and get government out of our way.

-That's you know, once he gets rid of those burdensome regulations, once he gets rid of these executive orders, you know, once you unleash the power of energy independence, once you unleash, you know, lower taxes, incentivizing business to invest money and let them do their job, which is to create goods and services that we all want, need and desire, and the world wants needs and desires.
+That's, you know, once he gets rid of those burdensome regulations, once he gets rid of these executive orders, you know, once you unleash the power of energy independence, once you unleash, you know, lower taxes, incentivizing business to invest money and let them do their job, which is to create goods and services that we all want, need, and desire, and the world wants needs and desires.

-Anyway, um it's gonna be great.
+Anyway, it's going to be great.

 It's all a big day.

-Anyway, I thank you, and uh I thank you for your kind words as well, and I really do appreciate it.
+Anyway, I thank you, and I thank you for your kind words as well.

 Can you imagine Minnesota now on the verge of going red?